mother and daughter playing on a couch

 Home » Novi Family Law Attorney » Novi Child Support Attorney

-Novi Child Support Attorney Here To Guide Your Family
+Novi Child Support Attorney Here to Guide Your Family

 At Melissa Pearce & Associates, the well-being of children is our priority.
 From personal experience, we understand the difficulties children face when their parents divorce or separate.
 This is why we take special care to treat children with respect and empathy.
 First and foremost, by keeping them sheltered from the difficult conversations and decisions that go into a divorce or separation agreement.
 We believe parents want what is best for their children.
-Our goal is to work cooperatively with our clients to understand their unique circumstances.
-Transparency and education are key to us.
-We believe that when our clients understand what to expect, it makes an overwhelming process a bit less daunting.
-Trust an experienced Novi child support attorney to guide you through the process and fight for your parental and financial rights.

 Child Support Definition